-The requirement for EarlyON Child and Family Centres to employ at least one RECE at every centre must be met by January 1, 2023.
+EarlyON Child and Family Centres must employ at least one RECE at every centre.

-However, in recognition of the current RECE shortage, where an EarlyON Child and Family Centre has tried, but is unable to recruit at least one RECE to oversee mandatory core services related to supporting early learning and development, the Director of Children's Services, DNSSAB, may grant an exemption.
+In recognition of the current RECE shortages, where an EarlyON Child and Family Centre has tried, but is unable to recruit at least one RECE to oversee mandatory core services related to supporting early learning and development, DNSSAB has the discretion to approve an employee who is not an RECE in place of an RECE.
+This provision does not apply to persons that: